cayuse/archive2/DEPLOYMENT_GUIDE.md

 # Archive Deployment Guide

-A comprehensive guide for deploying the Archive music management system with optional Bucardo database replication and Syncthing file synchronization.
+A comprehensive guide for deploying the Archive music management system with PostgreSQL logical replication and Syncthing file synchronization.

 ## Table of Contents